Michael Kibbe

 Michael Kibbe (born 1945) is an American contemporary classical music composer born in San Diego, California.
 He has composed over 240 concert works and created numerous arrangements.
 His writing covers many musical styles, encompassing tonal, modal and non-diatonic languages.
-His style often incorporates modern structures but is still accessible to the popular classical listener.
-Some of his works come right of the Romantic Era yet his style in some writings has been compared to Prokofiev.
+His style typically incorporates modern structures, but in a way that is still accessible to all kinds of classical listeners.
 There are influences of American composer Gershwin in the Serenade Number 2 for two clarinets that seem at once blues, jazz and classical.
-His music can often reflect themes that bring to mind different cultures.
+Some of his writings have been compared to work by Prokofiev.

 Compositions

 At the core of his output are the 14 wind quintets, several works for solo woodwind with strings, and numerous other chamber music pieces for winds, strings, keyboards and percussion.
 Three Sonatas for bass clarinet and piano have also proven popular with clarinetists.
 His work also encompasses larger forms: over a dozen concertos and works for band, orchestra and chorus.
 His Humboldt Currents Brass Octet (3 trumpets in B flat, horn, three trombones, and tuba), is a work in three movements.

 His works have been played throughout the United States, Europe, Russia, Mexico, China and Israel by both professional and University orchestral and chamber groups.
 Recent performances have been by the San Fernando Valley Symphony, the Eureka Symphony Orchestra, Humboldt State University Concert Band and the University of Texas Pan American Cello Festival.
 Many of his works have been performed on radio and published on music CDs.